danish1994/combine-image/README.md

 [![NPM](https://nodei.co/npm/combine-image.png)](https://nodei.co/npm/combine-image/)

+## This project is not actively developed.
+Please feel free to fork or add changes as per the requirements.

 > Combine multiple images into a single image

 `combine-image` combines given images into a single image in right order.
 This will be helpful in a situation when you have to generate a preview of multiple images into a single image.
 This module is based on [`Jimp`] for image processing.